StoneBird/CIS565-FinalProject/README.md

 	* Replace such access by creating variables outside loops to cache the values to be used repetitively inside loops.
 This will eliminate memory throttling and reduce memory dependency by a large amount (~10%)
 	* ~10% reduction on execution time
 * Flatten loops into separate threads, or kernel within kernel
-	* For each particle, the collision test requires checking locally all particles arount it.
+	* For each particle, the collision test requires checking locally all particles around it.
 This involves huge loops inside kernel for each thread
-	* It is theoretically possible to break the loops into seperate threads.
+	* It is theoretically possible to break the loops into separate threads.
 This would require stable concurrent updates to same memory locations
 		* Locking: locking is extremely slow.
 It's not hard to imagine the reason why it's slow given the # of particles
 		* Atomic operations: faster than locking but still super slow.
 After all, it involves some hardware locks that decreases performances
 	* One possible way to do this is to break into two steps